pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

     window.show()
     app.exec()  # Start the event loop

 This code snippet demonstrates initializing a basic PyQt6 application that responds to a left mouse button click, illustrating the practical application of handling mouse events in a PyQtGraph environment.

 Keyboard Events
 ^^^^^^^^^^^^^^^
 Keyboard inputs are similarly handled by overriding ``keyPressEvent`` and ``keyReleaseEvent``, allowing applications to react to various keystrokes and facilitate shortcuts and other interactions.

 Integration with PyQtGraph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Example: Handling Keyboard Inputs::

-    from PyQt6.QtWidgets import QApplication, QMainWindow # Should work with PyQt5 / PySide2 / PySide6 as well
+    from PyQt6.QtWidgets import QApplication, QMainWindow
+    # Should work with PyQt5 / PySide2 / PySide6 as well
     from PyQt6.QtCore import Qt

     class MainWindow(QMainWindow):
     def __init__(self):
         super().__init__()
-        self.setWindowTitle('Keyboard Input Tracker')  # Sets the Title of the window
+        # Set the Title of the window
+        self.setWindowTitle('Keyboard Input Tracker')
-        self.setGeometry(100, 100, 400, 300)  # Sets the position and size of the window
+        # Sets the position and size of the window
+        self.setGeometry(100, 100, 400, 300)

     def keyPressEvent(self, event): # Checks if a specific key was pressed